 Information requested by Parliament through a Committee

 AUSTRAC has not received any orders or requests for information from the Parliament.
-However, AUSTRAC routinely provides submissions to Parliamentary Committees and government departments, and appears at Senate Estimates hearings:
+However, AUSTRAC provides submissions to Parliamentary Committees, which are available via the Parliament of Australia website.

 AUSTRAC officers may be asked to appear before Senate Estimates hearings, which are held three times per year.
 AUSTRAC falls under the portfolio of the Standing Committee on Legal and Constitutional Affairs.

-Hansard transcripts of AUSTRAC's Senate Estimates appearances are available on the Parliament of Australia website.
-Links to recent transcripts are listed below:
+Hansard transcripts of AUSTRAC's appearances at Senate Estimates are available on the Parliament of Australia website.

 AUSTRAC annual reports